 We need to repeal and replace Obamacare.

-We're gonna work with them on middle class tax cuts and corporate tax reform to make America the best place in the world to hire workers, start a business, grow, and invest and move capital.
+We're going to work with them on middle-class tax cuts and corporate tax reform to make America the best place in the world to hire workers, start a business, grow, and invest and move capital.

 We're obviously going to need Congress to work with us on infrastructure.

-We're gonna need Congress to work with us to hire more ICE officers to keep our community safe, to build a border wall to keep our country safe, to make long term improvements to our immigration system like the ones the President unveiled last week to protect our workers and our wage earners.
+We're going to need Congress to work with us to hire more ICE officers to keep our communities safe, to build a border wall to keep our country safe, to make long-term improvements to our immigration system like the ones the president unveiled last week to protect our workers and our wage earners.

 And so these are all things where we're going to need Congress to step up.